+Sine and cosine of the angle $\theta$ defined in Figure 3.2 for straight segments.
 This concludes the part of this file which contains the original, undeformed description of the cross-section.
-The second part of the file contains, for each loading step, additional information necessary to describe the deformed shape of the cross-section.
+The second part of the file contains, for each loading step, additional information necessary to describe the deformed shape of the meridian.
 For each loading step, the file contains the following: